Varrox/Quick-Add-Menu/README.md

 # Quick Add Menu

-A Godot plugin that adds a drop down menu in the scene dock which gives quickly accessible nodes that can be added to your scene.
+A Godot plugin that adds a drop down menu in the scene dock which gives quickly accessible nodes that can be added to your scene, similar to Unity's right click options in the scene hierarcy.

 It can be expanded to include your own custom nodes as well.